 We welcome and encourage applicants interested in working as a nurse at the James Paget.

 We are a multi-award winning hospital, collecting awards from the Nursing Times and the Health Service Journal (HSJ) among others in 2017 for our innovative projects, and are CQC rated ‘Good’.

 Our teams are supportive, caring and patient-focussed and we encourage professional development at all levels.

-On the sunrise coast, close the most easterly point in the UK, we offer opportunities to progress your career and all the benefits of low-cost seaside living.
+On the sunrise coast, close to the most easterly point in the UK, we offer opportunities to progress your career and all the benefits of low-cost seaside living.

 We are keen to attract those who may be considering returing to nursing, international nurses who may be looking for an opportunity to work in the UK, student nurses and those who are qualified and considering a move.